-If you’ve ever struggled to get a healthy dinner on the table after a busy day, then these Air Fryer Salmon Patties are for you!
-Nutritious, delicious, and SO easy to make!
+If you’ve ever struggled to get a healthy dinner on the table after a busy day, these Air Fryer Salmon Patties are for you!
+Nutritious, delicious, and SO easy to make.
 This recipe uses canned salmon, which means you don’t even have to remember to take anything out to thaw!
-A great last minute dinner idea for busy families who like to eat well… on a budget, AND on a time crunch.
+This a great last-minute dinner idea for busy families who like to eat well… on a budget, AND on a time crunch.

 Every home cook needs a few “emergency” recipes in their back pocket.
 You know, the ones you can whip up with just a few simple ingredients with little to no notice.

-While I’ve always made use of salmon patties in my meal rotation, and ALWAYS stock a few cans of salmon in the pantry, making them in the Air Fryer is relatively new territory.
-I’ve been pan frying these for several years now, but they are made all the more effortless when you make them in the air fryer.
+While I’ve always used salmon patties in my meal rotation, and ALWAYS stock a few cans of salmon in the pantry, making them in the Air Fryer is relatively new territory.
+I’ve been pan-frying these for several years now, but they are made all the more effortless when you make them in the air fryer.

 Why the Air Fryer?